asreview/asreview/docs/source/lab/project_create.rst

   In Simulation mode, this step starts the simulation.
 As simulations usually take longer to complete, the simulation will run in the background.
 After a couple of seconds, you will see a message and a button "Got it".
-You will navigate to the :ref:`progress:Analytics` page, where you can follow the progress (see *Refresh* button on the top right)
+You will navigate to the :ref:`lab/progress:Analytics` page, where you can follow the progress (see *Refresh* button on the top right)

 .. figure:: ../../images/setup_warmup.png